albertus82/earthquake-bulletin/README.md

 Seismic data were obtained from the GEOFON data centre of the GFZ German Research Centre for Geosciences.

-The stylized [OpenStreetMap](https://www.openstreetmap.org) icon has been downloaded from [Iconfinder](https://www.iconfinder.com/icons/4691290/openstreetmap_icon) ([Creative Commons Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/) license).
+The stylized [OpenStreetMap](https://www.openstreetmap.org) icon has been downloaded from [Iconfinder](https://www.iconfinder.com/icons/4691290/openstreetmap_icon) ([Creative Commons Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/) license) and has been converted and optimized using [PNG to SVG](https://www.pngtosvg.com) and [TinyPNG](https://tinypng.com) online services.

 This application uses or includes portions of the following third party software: